 Unless your Golden is awfully dirty, you should trim your dog’s fur before a bath so that the loose hair from trimming can be washed away with water.

 Not every owner wants the pressure of trimming their dog’s fur, especially around sensitive areas like the paws.
 So if you have some extra money, feel free to go to a professional dog groomers.

 Unfortunately, ear infections are common among Golden Retrievers.
 It’s their long floppy ears that leave no room for aeration that are typically to blame.
 But fortunately, with a little care and attention, you can prevent such issues.

-When you bathe your dog, take time to wipe inside their ears with a ball of cotton wool and some mineral water.
-In addition, white vinegar in warm water is also good enough for regular ear-wiping.
+When you bathe your dog, take the time to wipe inside their ears with a ball of cotton wool and some mineral water.
+In addition, you can use white vinegar in warm water, which is also good enough for the occasional ear-wiping.

 I squirt some cleaning solution in his ear, rub it with his ear closed, than clean the gunk out with a cotton ball after he shakes his head.
 NEVER use q tips!– Jennay9909 (Reddit User)